dsccommunity/TheDSCBook/manuscript/configuring-the-lcm.md

 As of this writing, there's currently a bug in the LCM.
 If you plan to use Push mode, you _must_ still define a ConfigurationID, even though it'll never actually be used for anything.
 Otherwise, you'll get registration failure messages.
 You can skip this step for nodes that were _previously_ registered with a pull server using ConfigurationNames and a RegistrationKey.
 Even though this bug will be fixed at some point, I'm now in the habit of defining a ConfigurationID for nodes that will live in Push mode.
 Although, be careful.
 Supplying a ConfigurationID forces the node into the WMF4 pull server protocol, which means any pull server you _do_ assign will see it as a WMF4 node, not a WMF5+ node.

 ### ConfigurationMode
-This controls the LCM's refresh mode.
+This controls the LCM's actions.
 The following values are allowed:

 * Disabled.
 The LCM does not run.
 This is perhaps most often used in cases where a third-party management technology, like Chef, is actually running the show.
 Chef can use DSC resource modules under the hood, but it doesn't want the actual LCM stepping in and interfering.
 * ApplyOnce.
 The LCM applies the current configuration, and then stops running until manually run.